michael-fares-lrn/custom-questions-skeleton-tutorial/REFERENCE.md

     "version": "v1.0.0"
 }
 ```
-Is the exact same as the JSON that comes predefined in the [`"defaults"` object in `assessment.php` here](https://github.com/Learnosity/custom-questions-skeleton/blob/master/demos/custom-question-skeleton/authoring.php#L16-L25)
+Is the exact same as the JSON that comes predefined in the [`"defaults"` object in `question_editor_init_options.json` here](https://github.com/Learnosity/custom-questions-skeleton/blob/master/demos/custom-question-skeleton/question_editor_init_options.json#L8-L16)

 Instead of having our tile generically called "Custom Question - Skeleton" and grouped under the generic "other" category in the left hand menu that we need to click all the way through to reach our authoring workflow, let's create a custom menu category into which we can place and rename the tile for our question for easy discovery by our authors.
 The next two substeps (14.2 and 14.3) will cover this workflow.

 ### Step 14.2 Creating a custom menu category for our custom question tile
  First, let's create a menu category called "Company X Custom Questions" that we will group this custom question under, and any future custom questions we might develop.

-- [ ] In `authoring.php (via question_editor_init_options.json)` directly under [this line](https://github.com/Learnosity/custom-questions-skeleton/blob/master/demos/custom-question-skeleton/authoring.php#L9) we will add the following array called `"question_type_groups"`, where we can place an object to indicate our preferred menu category `"name"` ("Company X Custom Questions") in this example, and a unique`"reference"` we can use to place individual custom questions in this group.
+- [ ] In `question_editor_init_options.json` directly above [this line](https://github.com/Learnosity/custom-questions-skeleton/blob/master/demos/custom-question-skeleton/question_editor_init_options.json#L2) we will add the following array called `"question_type_groups"`, where we can place an object to indicate our preferred menu category `"name"` ("Company X Custom Questions") in this example, and a unique`"reference"` we can use to place individual custom questions in this group.
 (We'll use the reference "company_x_custom_questions" in this example).

 ```json
  "question_type_groups": [